grafana/grafana/docs/sources/setup-grafana/installation/rpm/index.md

 1. Depending on which system you are running, click the **Linux** or **ARM** tab on the download page.
 1. Copy and paste the code from the installation page into your command line and run.

-### Install Grafana using RPM
+## Install Grafana using RPM

 If you install Grafana using RPM, then you must manually update Grafana for each new version.
 This method varies according to which Linux OS you are running.
-Read the instructions fully before you begin.

 **Note:** The RPM files are signed.
 You can verify the signature with this [public GPG key](https://rpm.grafana.com/gpg.key).